scrtlabs/secret-contracts/README.md

 # Secret Contracts

-This repository showcases secret contracts that utilize the Enigma Protocol such as secret voting, secret auctions, and secret TCRs.
-The contracts are written in Solidity and the dApp front-end uses React and the Enigma JS library.
+This repository showcases example secret contracts such as secret voting, secret TCRs, and secret auctions.
+The contracts are written in Solidity and the dApp front-end uses React.

 # Design Features: